simp/pupmod-simp-simpkv/README.md

 ## File Store and Plugin

-libkv provides a file-based key/value store and its plugin.
+simpkv provides a file-based key/value store and its plugin.
 This file store maintains individual key files on a local filesystem, has a backend type `file`, and supports the following plugin-specific configuration parameters.

 * `root_path`: Root directory path for the key files

-  * Defaults to `/var/simp/libkv/file/<id>` when that directory can be created or '<Puppet[:vardir]>/simp/libkv/<name>' otherwise.
+  * Defaults to `/var/simp/simpkv/file/<id>` when that directory can be created or '<Puppet[:vardir]>/simp/simpkv/<name>' otherwise.

 * `lock_timeout_seconds`: Maximum number of seconds to wait for an exclusive file lock on a file modifying operation before failing the operation.